aiXcoder-7B-v2: Training LLMs to Fully Utilize the Long Context in Repository-level Code Completion: Motivating Examples

-As stated in Section \ref{sec:introduction}, our motivation is that existing LLMs may ignore the relevant information within long contexts in repo-level code completion.
-In this section, we conduct a case study to show our motivation.
+In this section, we conduct a case study to show our motivation, \ie existing LLMs struggle to fully utilize the information within the cross-file context.

-\textbf{Motivating Example \ding{182}: LLMs fail to invoke the relevant API in input contexts, leading to suboptimal results.} Figure \ref{fig:motivating_ex1} shows a real-world example of repo-level code completion.
-As shown in Figure \ref{fig:motivating_ex1} (a), LLMs are asked to complete an unfinished Python function - \texttt{process\_data}, which involves calculating the hash value of input data.
-There is a relevant API - \texttt{\_hash\_naive} in the input context, which is defined in the current repository and provides a developer-customized approach to computing the hash value.
-Figure \ref{fig:motivating_ex1} (b) shows the outputs of two LLMs and the human-written ground truth.
+\textbf{Motivating Example \ding{182}: LLMs fail to invoke the relevant API in the cross-file context, leading to suboptimal results.} Figure \ref{fig:motivating_ex1} shows a real-world example of repo-level code completion.
+In this example, LLMs need to complete an unfinished Python function - \texttt{process\_data}, which calculates the hash value of input data.
+There is a relevant API - \texttt{\_hash\_naive} in the cross-file context, which provides a developer-customized approach to computing the hash value.
+Figure \ref{fig:motivating_ex1} (b) shows the outputs of existing LLMs and the ground-truth code.
 Qwen2.5-Coder-7B \cite{Qwen2.5-Coder} and aiXcoder-7B \cite{aixcoder} are two popular LLMs for code and achieve SOTA results in code completion.
-We can see that human developers tend to invoke the \texttt{\_hash\_naive} API to compute hash values.
-However, Qwen2.5-Coder-7B and aiXcoder-7B overlook the relevant API and output suboptimal results.
+We can see that human developers invoke the API - \texttt{\_hash\_naive} to compute hash values.
+However, Qwen2.5-Coder-7B and aiXcoder-7B struggle to invoke the relevant API and output suboptimal completions.

-\textbf{Motivating Example \ding{183}: LLMs overlook the similar code in the input context, outputting wrong results.} Figure \ref{fig:motivating_ex2} shows a real-world example of repo-level code completion.
+\textbf{Motivating Example \ding{183}: LLMs struggle to utilize similar code in the cross-file context, outputting wrong results.} Figure \ref{fig:motivating_ex2} shows a real-world example of repo-level code completion.
 LLMs require completing an unfinished function - \texttt{get\_user\_data\_storage\_path}, which returns the path of the user’s data storage.
-The input context also contains a function - \texttt{get\_user\_logging\_config\_path} with a similar purpose, which returns the path of the user’s logging config file.
-Intuitively, the similar function shows how to access the user’s folder (\ie \texttt{constants.USER\_FOLDER}) and is helpful to code completion.
-Figure \ref{fig:motivating_ex2} (b) shows the outputs of two LLMs and the human-written ground truth.
+The cross-file context contains a function - \texttt{get\_user\_logging\_config\_path} with a similar purpose, which returns the path of the user’s logging config file.
+The similar function shows how to access the user’s folder (\ie \texttt{constants.USER\_FOLDER}) and is helpful to complete code.
+Figure \ref{fig:motivating_ex2} (b) shows the outputs of existing LLMs and the ground-truth code.
 Human developers refer to the similar function and write the correct path to the user’s data storage.
-However, both LLMs ignore the valuable information in the similar function and output wrong completions.
+However, both LLMs do not utilize the information in the similar function and output wrong completions.